mtandon09/CCBR_GATK4_Exome_Seq_Pipeline/README.md

 ---
 ## Overview
-Welcome to exome-seek's home!
+Welcome to exome-seek!
 Before getting started, we highly recommend reading through [exome-seek's documentation](https://mtandon09.github.io/CCBR_GATK4_Exome_Seq_Pipeline).

 The **`./exome-seek`** pipeline is composed several inter-related sub commands to setup and run the pipeline across different systems.
 Each of the available sub commands perform different functions: